 I like the earthy taste of beets in a salad or as a side dish but it isn’t as appealing in a smoothie.
-This smoothie dials down the earthiness with meyer lemon juice and the sweetness of strawberries and apple.
+This smoothie dials down the earthiness with Meyer lemon juice and the sweetness of strawberries and apple.
 A little vanilla almond milk provides the creaminess and a hint of vanilla.
-May sound like a really strange combination but it works.
-To be honest, I wasn’t 100% sure it was going to work but I liked this so much that I’ve been drinking this for three days straight and am going to have to go in hunt of more beets.
-And I’ve been feeling better…while I can’t 100% attribute it to this smoothie it is the only thing that I’ve changed over the last few days.
+It may sound like a really strange combination but oh does it work.
+Plus look how delicious it looks – I don’t know about you but drinking a pretty smoothy is a lot easier than drinking a murky looking one.

 After blending the mixture try adding some ice and blending again to get a really nice thick, cold smoothie.
-This makes a really good sized smoothie that will keep you going all morning long.
+This makes a good-sized smoothie that will keep you going all morning long.
 The first time I made it, I didn’t drink it right away (besides a couple of sips) and stored it in the fridge for 3-4 hours.
 When I did drink it later it was just as delicious and the consistency held up which isn’t always the case with smoothies.

 This smoothie is most definitely in my Top 3 Favourite Smoothies of all time.
-If you don’t like overly sweet smoothies than this vanilla strawberry beet smoothie may just be the one for you.
+If you don’t like overly sweet smoothies then this vanilla strawberry beet smoothie may just be the one for you.
 Give it a try – in just a few minutes you could be slurping away.

 Yes, it is.
 In addition, raw beets retain more vitamins, minerals, and antioxidants than cooked beets – this means you can get more of the great benefits by eating them raw.